About Bridging Two Hearts

 I tried to remain professional and explained about “Steve” in Sonoma County, and “Dave” relaxed.

-He didn’t give me a lot of information, “I can’t discussion current operations,” but did provide me with an appropriate age for my hero and what he would have covered in his military “pipeline.”
+He didn’t give me much information, “I can’t discuss current operations,” but he did provide me with an appropriate age for my hero and what he would have covered in his military “pipeline.”
 That helped.

-A week later I noted a mysterious Naval intelligence officer is now following me on twitter . . .
+A week later, I noted a mysterious Naval intelligence officer was now following me on Twitter. . .

 What better way to start a story than with a mystery? 🙂

-Part of the conversation I had with the Navy PAO surrounded the domestic life of Navy SEALS.
+Part of my conversation with the Navy PAO surrounded the domestic life of Navy SEALS.
 He told me, “I can’t imagine how you can write a romance featuring a Navy SEAL.
 Their divorce rate is 90%; not very good odds.”

-That 90 % is a horrifying number I have not been able to verify through Navy resources (and thus am sorry I included an exact percentage in Bridging Two Hearts).
+That 90 % is a horrifying number I have not been able to verify through Navy resources (and thus, I am sorry I included an exact percentage in Bridging Two Hearts).
 The numbers I have seen range from 80% to 95% (the higher figure comes from the memoir American Sniper by Chris Kyle.
-It’s also cited by Naval Special Warfare journalist Steve Robinson.)
+Naval Special Warfare journalist Steve Robinson also cites it.)

 If you are contemplating marriage to a military member, please get pre-marital counseling and discuss the issues.
-If you are in a military marriage and having difficulties, consider visiting your base chaplain.
+If you have difficulties in a military marriage, consider visiting your base chaplain.
 The military has set up programs to help couples deal with marriage issues.
 Examine these websites: National Military Family Association for marriage enrichment information.
 Marriage Encounter has a military “division.”
 The base chaplains can access CREDO programs to help.
-Real Warriors.net also can provide a list of helps.
+Real Warriors.net can also provide a list of help.

 My husband and I know the challenges of living with deployment schedules.
-My husband’s twenty-one year military career gave us ample opportunity to examine our marriage and that of others.
-There will always be good days and bad days but many military families are stronger and healthier for the experience.
+My husband’s twenty-one-year military career allowed us to examine our marriage and that of others.
+There will always be good days and bad days, but many military families are stronger and healthier because of the experience.
 We certainly are.

 Interesting Links

-I’ve written about the surprising ease of writing my story based on information readily availably on the Internet, here.
+I’ve written about the surprising ease of writing my story based on information readily available on the Internet here.

-I’ve long appreciated Navy SEALS, and unearthed a story that reinforced an original post I’d written, The Kindness of Navy SEALS, parts one and two!
+I’ve long appreciated Navy SEALS and unearthed a story that reinforced my original post, The Kindness of Navy SEALS, parts one and two!
+They helped my research into Bridging Two Hearts!

-I ran into some interesting quandries while working on this manuscript: how do you decide what to name your characters?
-I altered my hero’s name to Josh, and explain why here.
+I ran into some interesting quandaries while working on this manuscript: how do you decide what to name your characters?
+I altered my hero’s name to Josh and explain why here.

 Eventually, we needed to scout out Coronado Island, the site of the story.
 It was surprisingly easy–based on the maps I’d mentioned earlier–but was helpful for the actual writing to get a “sense” of the place.